 - Today's users expect an application to be available 24/7 without ever going offline.

 All of these factors mean that cloud applications must be designed to expect occasional failures and recover from them.
 Azure has many resiliency features already built into the platform.
-For example,
+For example:

 - Azure Storage, SQL Database, and Cosmos DB all provide built-in data replication, both within a region and across regions.

-- Azure Managed Disks are automatically placed in different storage scale units, to limit the effects of hardware failures.
+- Azure managed disks are automatically placed in different storage scale units to limit the effects of hardware failures.

 - VMs in an availability set are spread across several fault domains.
 A fault domain is a group of VMs that share a common power source and network switch.
 Spreading VMs across fault domains limits the impact of physical hardware failures, network outages, or power interruptions.

-That said, you still need to build resiliency your application.
+That said, you still need to build resiliency into your application.
 Resiliency strategies can be applied at all levels of the architecture.
 Some mitigations are more tactical in nature — for example, retrying a remote call after a transient network failure.
 Other mitigations are more strategic, such as failing over the entire application to a secondary region.
 Tactical mitigations can make a big difference.
 While it's rare for an entire region to experience a disruption, transient problems such as network congestion are more common — so target these first.
 Having the right monitoring and diagnostics is also important, both to detect failures when they happen, and to find the root causes.

 When designing an application to be resilient, you must understand your availability requirements.
 How much downtime is acceptable?
 This is partly a function of cost.
 How much will potential downtime cost your business?
 How much should you invest in making the application highly available?

-- Designing resilient applications for Azure
+- Designing reliable Azure applications

 - Design patterns for resiliency